nrwl/nx/docs/generated/api-web/executors/file-server.md

 Type: `boolean`

-**Deprecated:** "withDeps" is deprecatedand it will be removed in v14.
+**Deprecated:** "withDeps" is deprecated and it will be removed in v14.
 Configure target dependencies instead: https://nx.dev/configuration/projectjson.

 Build the target and all its deps